Si Gerson: Personal life and death

-Gerson married Sophie Melvin, the "Red flame" of the Communist Party, in 1932, with whom he had two children.
-Melvin was a passionate union organiser who gained notoriety due to her involvement in the 1929 Loray Mill Strike, during which she was imprisoned.
+Gerson married Sophie Melvin, the "Red flame" of the Communist Party, in 1932, with whom he had two children, William and Deborah.
+Melvin was a passionate union organizer who gained notoriety due to her involvement in the 1929 Loray Mill strike, during which she was imprisoned.

 Gerson died in Brooklyn, New York on December 26, 2004.

 Legacy

 Gerson and Melvin's papers were donated to the Tamiment Library after their deaths.